dietrichl-cyber/dietrichl-cyber.github.io/index.md

     width="200"
   >
   <p>
-    I am a researcher in science education and plant ecology.
-In science education, I study ecological learning and competence, data literacy, AI-supported learning environments in biology, and plant awareness and perception.
-I am particularly interested in how ecological phenomena can be understood across levels of organisation, from molecules to ecosystems, and in how AI can support learning while also posing new challenges.
-In plant ecology, I investigate plant–environment interactions, especially how cold and drought shape plant physiology.
-I am especially fascinated by the global treeline phenomenon, whose underlying mechanisms are still not fully understood.
+    I am a researcher in science education, focusing on biology and ecology.
+My work investigates how people develop scientific ecological understanding, what shapes ecological reasoning, and how ecological competence can be supported in learning and teaching.
+I study how learners make sense of ecological phenomena across levels of organisation — from molecules and organisms to populations, communities, and ecosystems — and how plants become visible and meaningful in education.
+I also examine the role of authentic datasets and AI-supported learning environments in biology education, asking how they influence learners’ reasoning and interpretation.
+In addition, I conduct research in plant ecology on plant–environment interactions, especially how cold and drought shape plant physiology.
+This ecological research provides authentic phenomena and scientific grounding that complements my work in science education.
   </p>
 </div>